basho/basho_docs/content/riak/kv/3.0.7/setup/upgrading/checklist.md

 * `search`
 * `sysctl`

-Running `riak-admin diag` with no additional arguments will run all checks and report the findings.
+Running `riak admin diag` with no additional arguments will run all checks and report the findings.
 This is a good way of verifying that you've gotten at least some of the configurations mentioned above correct, that all nodes in your cluster are up, and that nothing is grossly misconfigured.
-Any warnings produced by `riak-admin diag` should be addressed before going to production.
+Any warnings produced by `riak admin diag` should be addressed before going to production.

 ## Troubleshooting and Support